-There is a vast difference between bookkeepers and accountants.
+There is a vast difference between bookkeepers and accountants professionals, particularly in how they leverage data analytics.
 The main reason for the growing disparity between bookkeepers and accountants is because of data analytics.
 Before data analytics, bookkeepers and accountants alike had to enter figures manually, leaving room for human error.

 With four types of data analytics, accountants can create dependable reports, diagnose issues, describe potential solutions, and implement operations that increase the bottom line.
 In this article, we answer questions surrounding the benefits of data analysis for accountants.
 We also uncover how accountants can use data analytics to improve their bottom line, reduce operational inefficiency, and uncover funding opportunities.